SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 5. The child actions must define the `run` method that will be passed the arguments provided to the action
 6. The base `Action` class provides few helpers like the `log` method.
 This method makes sure the log is sent to the API so when checking the run of the action we can see a trace of what happened.
 7. The `error` method will mark the action as failed and send back the error to the API.
-8. Finally if everything went well we can return the results.
+8. Finally, if everything went well we can return the results.
 The base action will take care of sending it back to the playbook API.

 ### Generate the manifest and update the entrypoint